arushisharma17/Redundancy-and-Concept-Analysis-for-Code-Trained-Language-Models/CodeConceptNet/README.md

 # Discovering Latent Concepts in CodeBERT

-This project is a replication of ConceptX.
-For the original implementation and more details, visit the [ConceptX repository](https://github.com/hsajjad/ConceptX) on GitHub.
+To replicate the clustering experiments, visit the [ConceptX repository](https://github.com/hsajjad/ConceptX) on GitHub.

 We include the original clusters generated using ConceptX in